claudio-dg/Res_track_2nd_Assignment/README.md

 To run the input console.

-## Flowchart and behaviour description
+## Project structure and behaviour description

 Right here you can see a Flowchart produced to briefly describe the ideas i had to obtain the required behaviour of the robot: everything is based on an infinite while loop, during which the robot takes different decisions basing on different possible variables.